bjascob/amrlib/README.md

 for graph in graphs:
     print(graph)
 ```
+For a detailed description see the [Spacy API](https://amrlib.readthedocs.io/en/latest/api_spacy/).

 ## Issues
 If you find a bug, please report it on the [GitHub issues list](https://github.com/bjascob/amrlib/issues).